 Overview

-This group of requirements4.5 covers the constraints to which mechanisms are designed, manufactured and operated.
+Requirements of clause 4.5 cover the constraints to which mechanisms are designed, manufactured and operated.

 For the physical constraints, it is important to ensure that the requirements for climatic protection and for sterilization are defined in the SMS, as identified in A.2.1<4>.